-Teach@Mines is tailored specifically to the needs of Mines students and alumni, which means we have non-traditional pathways towards licensure.
+Teach@Mines is tailored specifically to the needs of Mines students and alumni, with non-traditional pathways towards licensure.

 We offer courses and a Teaching Minor for students to both try out teaching and to prepare to teach (K-12 or college).
 A person can start on this path at any point in their Mines career as an undergraduate, graduate student, or as a Mine's alumni.
 The earlier you begin, the more flexibility you have.